armory/documentation/_spinnaker/policy_engine.md

 At a high level, adding policies to OPA is a two-step process:
 1. Create the policies and save them to a `.rego` file.
-2. Add the policies to the OPA server with an API request or a ConfigMap
+2. Add the policies to the OPA server with a ConfigMap or API request.

 ### Sample OPA Policy